eclipse-hono/hono/site/content/getting-started.md

 ## Using Command & Control

-Command & Control is fully implemented in Hono but is currently considered a *technical preview*.
+Command & Control is fully implemented in Hono 0.8 (and newer).

-The following walk-through example shows how to try it out.
+The following walk-through example shows how to use it.

 ### Starting the example application